Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 In a similar way, at the end of chapter 5, we find Haman building gallows.
 Not just any gallows but gallows seventy-five feet high.
 The height of the gallows makes it clear that Haman didn’t just want to hang Mordecai.
 He wanted to make a spectacle out of him.
 He wanted all the citizens of Susa to know about, and to witness, the hanging of Mordecai.
 And it seemed at that point that God was again silent.

 This seeming silence of God in the midst of our troubles has perplexed God’s people throughout the ages.
 Many of the Psalms express the feeling of the Psalmist that God has rejected His people and seems silent amid their troubles.
 In Psalm 74:1 Asaph asks, “Why have you rejected us forever, O God?
-Why does Your anger smolder against the sheep of Your pasture?”
+Why does your anger smolder against the sheep of your pasture?”

 Or consider how Habakkuk felt.
-He begins his prophecy with these questions: “How long, Lord, must I call for help, but You do not listen?
-Or cry out to You, “Violence!” but You do not save?
-Why do You make me look at injustice?
-Why do You tolerate wrongdoing?
+He begins his prophecy with these questions: “How long, LORD, must I call for help, but you do not listen?
+Or cry out to You, “Violence!” but you do not save?
+Why do you make me look at injustice?
+Why do you tolerate wrongdoing?
 Destruction and violence are before me; there is strife, and conflict abounds.”
 (Hab.
 1:2-3)

 And if we are honest, we will admit that the silence of God in our lives can also be perplexing and frustrating.
 We face tremendous obstacles, maybe not a Haman who wants to literally hang us, but each one faces their own gallows, those tall and imposing problems that loom over us and threaten to undo us, along with the sin that torments our soul.
 And so often it seems, that no matter how fervently we pray, or seek God’s face and wisdom, He remains silent.
 How then are we to respond to the seeming silence of our Sovereign God?